Alvi09/CodePath_Project/README.md

 <br />Web Development is a beautiful thing, and there are beautiful things you can do with it.
 So my first question is, What's the limit of web development? <br />
 What exactly can I do and not do?
 Can I create an animation that pops out words to me?
 Could I create a game where users can simply play on the website using pure HTML, CSS, and JAVASCRIPT?<br />
 Probably. <br />
 Another question I had was say if there was a login / password system, how does that work?
-In terms of back-end, I'm assuming it'll be stored as a map / dictionary in the database, but it doesn't sound that simple<br />
+In terms of back-end, I'm assuming it'll be stored as a map / dictionary in the database, but it doesn't sound that simple.<br />
 I would probably look up a youtube video after I'm finished typing this up.<br />

 <br />